 - Backup (for high-level security): This step is very important.
 For, the data are the most important thing than even the hard drives.
 There are many ways to back up data.
 As I have discussed them already, you can choose whatever you feel comfortable with.

 - Get a new hard drive: Do make sure that you have the right type of hard drive for your computer.
 Frankly speaking, you want to replace your original drive with a similar drive to make the process easier, trouble-free, and simpler.
-Although it is possible in every sense that the hard drive’s capacity might be much higher on a newer replacement drive, you by instinct want to choose the same power connector type and the same to same physical form factor as your original drive.
+Although it is possible in every sense that the hard drive’s capacity might be much higher on a newer replacement drive, you by instinct want to choose the same power connector type and the same to the same physical form factor as your original drive.
 However, sometimes you might not want to keep the same hard drive type also out of some personal usage problem, so be careful because good planning can help avoid problems later.

 - Power off pc: After ensuring your valuable data backup and before replacing the hard drive you have to switch off your pc.
 Otherwise, it may damage your pc.

-- Uninstall your computer hard drive: Open both sides of computer case may be by removing screws and sliding the panels off.
+- Uninstall your computer hard drive: Open both sides of the computer case maybe by removing screws and sliding the panels off.
 Some computer cases may not use screws.
 If your case is a screw-less case, you will need to find the button that releases the panels.
 Remove the doors or panels as you can.